What does it mean to live independently at St John’s?

 Our Living Independently Service means people get to live in their own homes, safe in the knowledge there is, if needed, support from neighbours, community and staff.

-Additionally, support staff provide consistent 24-hour cover, seven days a week.
+Additionally, support staff provide cover seven days a week.

 Who provides the care?